Philadelphia County, PA · Probate Cost

 • Filing fees and court costs in Philadelphia County follow Pennsylvania's reasonable compensation standard.

-• Contact the Philadelphia County Probate Court in Philadelphia for the current fee schedule applicable to probate filings.
+• Contact the Philadelphia County Probate Court in Philadelphia for the current fee schedule.

 Estate planning attorney's desk with legal files in Philadelphia County, Pennsylvania